 "Investors helping investors beat the market."
 That's how The Motley Fool's CAPS community describes itself, and to date, there are more than 125,000 CAPS members doing just that.
 Day in and day out, CAPS members share their thoughts on thousands of stocks while the behind-the-scenes CAPS rating algorithms rank CAPS members and stocks, making it easy to find the best-performing stock pickers and the community's favorite stocks.

-But with almost 3 million stock recommendations on nearly 5,400 stocks, not to mention those 124,000 member portfolios and a countless number of member blogs, the big question is where to start.
-Though there's no right answer, I thought I'd set you on your travels with some of the best of the community’s comments over the past week.
+But with almost 3 million stock recommendations on nearly 5,400 stocks, not to mention those 125,000 member portfolios and a countless number of member blogs, the big question is where to start.
+Though there's no right answer, I thought I'd kick off your travels with some of the best of the community over the past week.

 The best of the best weigh in

 Want more?
-You can quickly track down the full portfolios of CAPS' top members by clicking here.
+You can quickly track down the full portfolios of CAPS' top members.

 Stock pickers' delight

 And for the stock pickers out there, articles throughout the week on Fool.com have been highlighting some interesting stock ideas based on CAPS community data.
-Earlier in the week, I took a look at a handful of stocks trading at "value" multiples and named CAPS' favorite of the bunch "America's Next Top Value Stock."
+On Tuesday, Rich Duprey offered up "5 Stocks Approaching Greatness," a search for up-and-coming companies like StemCells and Eagle Bulk Shippers using CAPS ratings.
+That same day, Rich Smith took a look at a handful of stocks like Wells Fargo

 You can go your own way